Wii U review - now just £170

 CPU: IBM PowerPC 750, GPU: AMD Radeon High Definition, Dimensions (WxDxH): 135x259x23mm, Analogue sticks: 2, D-pads: 1, Video outputs: HDMI, AV Multi-out, Networking: 802.11n

-The Wii U's been on sale for two years now, but even with its year head-start on both the PS4 and Xbox One, it's continued to struggle in its attempt to woo over the same number and types of players as its massively popular predecessor.
+The Wii U has now entered its third year of sale, but even with its year head-start on both the PS4 and Xbox One, it's continued to struggle in its attempt to woo over the same number and types of players as its massively popular predecessor.
 Part of this is down to its confusingly similar name, but there also haven't been the 'must-have' games to back it up - until now, that is.

 ^ The console itself looks like a rounded version of the Wii - no bad thing given its compact size

-Its IBM PowerPC 750-based three-core CPU, 2GB of RAM and AMD Radeon High Definition GPU pale in comparison to what's inside the PS4 and Xbox One, both of which have eight-core AMD APUs and 8GB of RAM, but as anyone who’s stuck by Nintendo will know, the heart of any Nintendo console has never really been about nitty-gritty numbers and processor clock speeds.
+Its IBM PowerPC 750-based three-core CPU, 2GB of RAM and AMD Radeon High Definition GPU pale in comparison to what's inside the PS4 and Xbox One, both of which have eight-core AMD APUs and 8GB of RAM, but it still plays games in Full HD and as anyone who’s stuck by Nintendo will know, the heart of any Nintendo console has never really been about nitty-gritty numbers and processor clock speeds.
 Instead, it’s about packing as many fun and bizarre features into the hardware as possible - and if anything truly exemplifies this, it’s the Wii U’s controller, the Wii U GamePad.

 WII U GAMEPAD